BackEnrolment at Massey University

 1. Enrolment at Massey University requires completion of admission to the University, admission to a specific qualification, and enrolment in a programme.

-3. Applicants who wish to study full-time ought to apply to enrol for 120 credits of study in an academic year.
+3. Applicants who wish to study full-time should apply to enrol for 120 credits of study in an academic year.

 4. Massey University has an on-line system for admission and enrolment.
-A paper-based enrolment system will be used which comprises the same steps as the on-line system when the on-line system is inoperative for any reason or in other special circumstances as permitted by the Assistant Vice-Chancellor and Registrar.
+A paper-based enrolment system will be used which comprises the same steps as the on-line system when the on-line system is inoperative for any reason or in other special circumstances as permitted by the Deputy Vice-Chancellor, Students and Global Engagement (University Registrar).

-5. Generally, all applicants are expected to submit their Applications so that they are received by the University on or before the due date.
-For most students the due dates for 2017 are as listed below:
+5. Generally, all applicants are expected to submit their applications so that they are received by the University on or before the due date.
+For most students the due dates for 2023 are as listed below:

 |For Qualifications starting in||New and Returning Applicants applying for a new qualification|

 |Semester One/ Double Semester||31 October 2022 (New International students)

 3 February 2023 (Domestic and returning International students)